At Lady Barn our five core values are:

 The school has its own clear set of ‘rules’ which we all have to follow, adults and children alike.
 There are rewards for exhibiting good and caring behaviour and consistent demonstration of our values is recognised through such things as ‘Star of the Week’ and ‘Pupil of the Week’ awards.

-Through our school assemblies, circle time and PSHE children are taught how to earn trust and respect and are supported to develop a strong sense of morality; knowing right from wrong and doing the right thing, even when it’s difficult.
-The local police officer / PCSO visit the school to talk to the children and explain their role in society.
-Other visitors have included the Crown Prosecution Service, the High Sheriff of Manchester and a High Court Judge.
+Through our school assemblies, circle time and PSHEE children are taught how to earn trust and respect and are supported to develop a strong sense of morality; knowing right from wrong and doing the right thing, even when it’s difficult.

-Through our school values and the SEAL and Folens PSHE program, children are taught about personal responsibility, choices, ambition and aspiration.
-They are encouraged to take opportunities to follow their interests in art, music, sport etc. SEAL has specific units relating to individual liberty including ‘Good To Be Me !’
+Through our school values and the Jigsaw PSHEE program, children are taught about personal responsibility, choices, ambition and aspiration.
+They are encouraged to take opportunities to follow their interests in art, music, sport etc. Jigsaw has specific units relating to individual liberty including ‘Being Me in My World’.

-Children are taught how to keep themselves safe, including on-line.
-This is done through computing lessons, assemblies and outside organisations such as Childline, as well as through the PSHE curriculum.
+Children are taught how to keep themselves safe and well, physically and emotionally, including online.
+This is done through PSHEE lessons, computing lessons, assemblies and visits from outside organisations such as Childline.

 Children are taught to recognise and respect their own rights and as well as the rights of others.

-Through our school’s values, SEAL scheme, PSHE and circle time children are taught to respect each other, to be cooperative and collaborative, be supportive and to look for similarities while being understanding of differences.
+Through our school’s values and through PSHEE lessons and assemblies, children are taught to respect each other, to be cooperative and collaborative, be supportive and to look for similarities while being understanding of differences.

 Understanding different faiths and beliefs

-The children’s work on this subject or whole school learning in assemblies is often displayed in the classrooms or around the school.
+The children's work on RE is often displayed in the classrooms or around the school.
 This is supplemented by assemblies (Key Stage and whole school), which also mark and celebrate significant religious festivals such as Ramadan and Diwali.
 Visits are made by local religious leaders and children have the opportunity to visit places of worship.